graeme-lockley/ilisp/README.md

 ## Super High-Level Approach

-- Build in interpreter of iLisp- entirely in C
+- Build an iLisp- interpreter entirely in C
 - Add a garbage collector to the iLisp- C implementation
 - Write an iLisp- interpreter in iLisp-
 - Write a compiler of iLisp- in iLisp- to native code